Class Utilities

 a map of cookie name to distinct values; empty if no valid cookies are present

-Normalizes a URL or path into a canonical request path.
+Normalizes a URL or path into a canonical request path and optionally performs percent-decoding on the path.

 Behavior: